JaysFreaky/nixos/README.md

 # NixOS Flake
 This is my flake for an immutable NixOS installation.
-It was inspired by [Graham Christensen's Erase Your Darlings](https://grahamc.com/blog/erase-your-darlings/), and you have the option to use either TmpFS or BTRFS snapshots for this setup.
-It utilizes environment.etc & systemd.tmpfiles.rules to persist /etc (configurations, ssh, etc) and /var (lib, log).
+It was inspired by [Graham Christensen's Erase Your Darlings](https://grahamc.com/blog/erase-your-darlings/), and uses the BTRFS filesystem with optional boot rollbacks to a freshly-installed root snapshot.
+It utilizes environment.etc to persist /etc files & the [impermanence](https://github.com/nix-community/impermanence) addon for both /etc and /var/lib sub-directories.
 I've tried to craft it to be as secure as possible without being a complete inconvenience to the average user.
-I run GNOME on my laptop(s) because I feel like that is the best, most complete way of fully utilizing the system.
+I run GNOME on my laptop(s) because I feel like it is the most integrated way of fully utilizing the laptop.
 This means declaring nearly all settings via nix or dconfs to achieve reproducability.

+---
 ## Installation
----

 While you can clone this repo and build on your system, I created a guided install script which prepares the system for NixOS:

 * Scans and selects disk devices to prepare for installation
-* Select either TmpFS or Snapshots (if impermanance isn't desired, snapshots can be selected and not include the rollback commands in your configuration.)
 * Create either a swap partition or swap file, based on system RAM, or no swap
 * Prompts what user name is used in the flake, which is used for the password file name
 * Prompts to set the user password and then generates a hashed password file